Génesis (Peso Pluma album)

 Génesis is the third (Note: Though Peso Pluma has considered Génesis to be his debut studio album, various publications have referred to it as his third studio album, including Ah y Qué?
-(2020) and Efectos Secundarios (2021) as its predecessors.) studio album by Mexican singer-songwriter and rapper Peso Pluma, released through Double P Records on 22 June 2023.
+(2020) and Efectos Secundarios (2021) as its predecessors.) studio album by Mexican singer Peso Pluma, released through Double P Records on 22 June 2023.
 It contains collaborations with Jasiel Nuñez, Junior H, Eladio Carrión, Natanael Cano, Blessd, Tito Double P, Edgardo Nuñez, Los Dareyes de la Sierra, Luis R. Conriquez, Gabito Ballesteros, and Grupo Frontera.

 Three consecutive singles from the standard version of the album were released, "Rosa Pastel" with Núñez, "77" with Carrión, and the solo single "Bye".
 Its deluxe edition, which was released on 29 June 2023, adds two previously released singles,—"PRC" with Cano and "Las Morras" with Blessd—as well as the additional track "Tulum" with Grupo Frontera.
 "Lagunas" and "Lady Gaga" were released as singles in July 2023.

 Génesis received positive reviews by critics and debuted at number three on the US Billboard 200 with 73,000 album-equivalent units, making it the highest-charting regional Mexican album ever in the chart's history and the highest-charting album by a Mexican artist.
 It won Best Música Mexicana Album (including Tejano) at the 2024 Grammy Awards, becoming Pluma's first Grammy win.